-5.5 EXTENT OF FLOODING
+5.4 EXTENT OF FLOODING

-The extent of the flooding is broadly reflective of the low lying areas indicated by both LIDAR mapping (Appendix B) and the Flood Map for Surface Water (Appendix C).
+The extent of the flooding is broadly reflective of the low lying areas shown by the updated flood map for surface water (Appendix B) and LIDAR mapping (Appendix C).

 Aerial LIDAR uses a laser to measure the distance between a survey aircraft and the ground surface, including buildings and other assets (above ground pipelines, highways, street furniture, power lines, railway tracks).
-This data is represented in a LIDAR Plan that shows the topography of the area.
+This data is represented in a LIDAR Plan that shows the topography of the town centre.